-Constitutionally-Specified Standing External Committees shall be composed solely of members who are not Senators.
-The Academic Freedom Ethics and Grievance Committee and the University Review Committee are a constitutionally-specified Standing External Committees (see ISU Constitution, Art.
-III, sect.
-6D and Art.
-III, sect.
-5 A and B).
+External committees of the Senate shall be composed of persons who are not Senators.
+The Academic Freedom, Ethics, and Grievance Committee is a constitutionally specified committee (see Illinois State University Constitution, Article III, Sections 5.A and 5.B) composed solely of members who are not Senators.

-F. Advisory Committees to Administrative Officials or Agencies
+G. Advisory Committees to Administrative Officials or Agencies